 How Long Do I Have to File a Lawsuit After a Bus Accident in Florida?

-The statute of limitations in most Florida personal injury cases is four years.
-If you don’t file a personal injury lawsuit within four years of the accident, you will forfeit your right to seek any compensation at all.
+The statute of limitations in most Florida personal injury cases was recently changed.
+A two-year deadline applies to accidents occurring on or after 3/24/2023, and a four-year deadline applies to those occurring before that date.
+If you don’t file a personal injury lawsuit within the appropriate deadline, you will forfeit your right to seek any compensation at all.
 To learn more about the deadline, call our law firm to schedule a free case evaluation today.

 Contact a St. Petersburg Bus Accident Lawyer for a Free Consultation